jhmowitz/zigzag/README.md

 see also a 'pdf movie': https://www.edtmaastricht.nl/overig/zigzag_simulaties/20230318___73filmpje.pdf

-More information will be added within soon
+More information (such as a brief manual for using zigzag.exe) will be added within soon